shaniyaclement/FBU-JourneyJournel/README.md

 * Forced log in to connect user to their data
 * User can share content
-* User can interact with other users by liking and commenting on posts
+* User can interact with other users by commenting on posts
 * User can write and save private journals
-* User can set goals in a check list
+* User can set goals

 **Optional Nice-to-have Stories**